Client: Conseil scolaire catholique Franco-Nord

-J.L.
-Richards & Associates Limited (JLR) provided multidisciplinary design of a new elementary school, École élémentaire catholique Saint-Thomas d’Aquin, to house 245 students complete with a daycare.
+JLR provided multidisciplinary design of a new elementary school, École élémentaire catholique Saint-Thomas d’Aquin, to house 245 students complete with a daycare.

 The JK to grade 8 facility was designed for the Conseil scolaire catholique Franco-Nord (CSCFN).
 The classrooms were designed with a learning in the 21st century philosophy and supplied with state-of-the-art audio/video capabilities including wireless IT systems, smart presentation systems, and computer integration.

 Within the program are eight classrooms, three early childhood development classrooms, and a gymnasium.
 The school also includes various resource and multipurpose rooms for education and early development, before and after school programs, and staff resource/administration areas.
 The site was designed to keep bus traffic separate from automobile traffic and includes a play structure, space for a soccer field, and space for a future outdoor classroom.

 The daycare facility provides toddler and infant play areas with their own washroom facilities, play areas and are serviced by a common kitchen and have indoor and outdoor storage.
 Half height doors were provided in the washrooms and kitchen to provide privacy for the children, but allow supervision of the spaces by the staff.
 A separate infant sleeping area has a strobe light for a fire alarm rather than a bell to prevent the infants from panicking.